jorgegaparicio/livox_fast-lio-localization_ros_packages/README.md

 Calculates the position of the drone refered to the map's system of reference, based on the Odometry information from the FAST LIO LOCALIZATION and the map origin.

 ## global_pose_to_flat_map
-Takes the pose calculated by odom_to_global and publishes a /flat_map_pose topic with the required information for a 2d representation of the position of the drone.
+IMPORTANT: You need to create an empty folder in order to compile: /global_pose_to_flat_map/include Takes the pose calculated by odom_to_global and publishes a /flat_map_pose topic with the required information for a 2d representation of the position of the drone.

 ## pcd_map_viewer